GregoryLi360/WebTracker/README.md

 # WebTracker
-Luscherer is a MacOS application that tracks textual changes on websites
+MacOS application that tracks textual changes on websites

 ## Table of contents
 - [Installation](#installation)